Fuel prices remain unchanged - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 Similarly, a liter of diesel is available at Rs 86.67 in New Delhi, Rs 89.79 in Kolkata, Rs 94.14 in Mumbai and Rs 91.43 in Chennai.

-After the Centre cut the excise duties, most state governments and union territories too had reduced Value Added Tax (VAT) on petrol and diesel, providing much relief to the common man.
+After the Centre cut the excise duties, most state governments and union territories too had reduced VAT on petrol and diesel, providing much relief to the common man.